(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 Star’s expression darkened.
 “She never would have survived the world outside the palace.
 She was a stupid, broken thing.”
 Star looked pointedly at Deghashi.
 “Don’t leave her waiting,” she said to Hadrianus.
 “Our poor king is a busy man, and he doesn’t have time to waste listening to my niece gossip.”

 The room was so quiet.
 Star’s words echoed in the cramped space.
 And dark, it was so dark.
-A shoe scuffed the stone floor, and Iridescia twisted in her chair, look at Tobi.
+A shoe scuffed the stone floor, and Iridescia twisted in her chair to look at Tobi.

 Someone snapped their fingers and Iridescia jumped.